No more homeless pets is our goal and our passion.

 Click here to find out more about us and our volunteers.

-To adopt out every dog and cat, every person would have to own 21 cats and 7 dogs.
+To adopt out every dog and cat, everyone would have to own 21 cats and 7 dogs.
 That simply isn’t feasible so aggressive spay/neuter programs are the answer.
 Nearly 100, 000 cats and dogs are killed every year in Michigan shelters.
 Across the nation, 6 out of 10 dogs and 7 out 10 cats don’t make it out alive.
 We will never shelter our way out of pet homelessness!

 On average a sterilization costs $50, while adopting out a pet is around $500.
 To shelter a pet, that cost sky rockets to $5000.
 It is clear that building more shelters is not going to solve this problem.
 Spay/neuter is the most cost effective and quickest way to reach a day when there are no more homeless pets.